BlueQuartzSoftware/DREAM3D/Documentation/Developer/Compiling_External_Libraries.md

 # DREAM3D SDK Availability #

-The DREAM3D developers keep a downloadable _DREAM3D\_SDK_ for Visual Studio 2013 that contains 64 bit builds of **ALL** the dependent libraries (Except Qt 5), CMake and Doxygen as a single installer.
+The DREAM3D developers keep a downloadable _DREAM3D\_SDK_ for Visual Studio 2013 that contains 64 bit builds of **ALL** the dependent libraries (Except Qt 5 and ITK), CMake and Doxygen as a single installer.
 Please send an email to _dream3d@bluequartz.net_ to request this installer.

 # Setting Up the Environment #